Watch · 22-Slide Overview

 The Erasmian system is the de facto standard for first-year Greek in the English-speaking world.
 Mounce uses it; Black uses it; Croy uses it.
 We'll use it too.

 A diphthong is two vowels written side-by-side that combine into a single sound.
-Greek has seven of them.
+Greek has eight of them (seven appear commonly in the NT; the eighth, ηυ, is rare but does appear).
 Memorize each pairing as a unit.

 DiphthongPronunciationLike English…Example